Shawn Spears: SmackDown (2017–2019)

 On January 29, 2017, at Royal Rumble, Dillinger was a surprise entrant in the Royal Rumble match, entering at number 10 but was eliminated by Braun Strowman.
-On the April 4 episode of SmackDown Live, Dillinger would make his main roster debut, defeating Curt Hawkins.
-Dillinger would enter a short feud with Aiden English, defeating him on various episodes of SmackDown Live, leading to a match at Backlash, where Dillinger once again defeated English to end their feud.
+Dillinger entered a short feud with Aiden English, defeating him on various episodes of SmackDown Live, leading to matches at Backlash and Battleground, where Dillinger was defeated.
+He also participated on three matches for AJ Style's United States Championship, but he didn't win the title.